appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/query-object.md

 | **params**    | An object containing key-value pairs to pass into the query.
 Accessed with `{{ this.params.key }}`. |

 This function returns a JavaScript **promise**, which can be used to handle async actions in sequence.
 Use `.then()` and `.catch()` to write code to be executed when the query returns successfully or in error, respectively.
+Or, use `async/await` syntax.

 ```javascript
 // Using promise syntax to chain actions in sequence